-The transport of orbital angular momentum (OAM) in solids has excited much interest, both for its fundamental relevance for the understanding of quantum dynamics in spin-orbit coupled systems, and for offering prospects for new device applications \cite{Go-Review, Ding2020, Sala2022,Jo2024}.
-In conducting materials with weak spin-orbit coupling, transverse charge-neutral orbital currents can be induced electrically via the orbital Hall effect (OHE) \cite{Kontani2008,Go2018,Salemi2022}, a possibility envisaged in 2005 \cite{OHEBernevig} and observed recently in a set of experiments on light metals \cite{Choi2023,Lyalin2023,Sala2023}.
-This development is propelling the field of spintronics into new directions, with recent studies addressing orbital torques and ultra-fast OAM transport, among other aspects \cite{go2020,Lee2021,Ding2024,Han2022,Busch2024,Seifert2023,Kumar2023,Xu2024,Go2023,Manchon2023,Han2023b,Santos2023,Hayashi2024,Johansson2021,ElHamdi2023}.
-Up until now, however, the efforts to unravel the microscopic mechanisms behind the OHE have primarily focused on intrinsic OAM transport driven by momentum-space orbital textures, which can be seen as a quantum geometry effect \cite{Essay_QG_PhysRevLett.131.240001} and disregards contributions from impurity scattering.
-Nonetheless, theoretical estimates of orbital accumulation in titanium (Ti) thin films based upon the intrinsic mechanism differ from experimental results significantly \cite{Choi2023}.
-Such a discrepancy was tentatively ascribed to the influence of disorder that is believed to be a crucial factor in the relaxation of nonequilibrium orbital densities.
-This idea is further supported by recent theoretical studies \cite{Belashchenko_23,Rang_24,Son_2024}, where thermal disorder effects at room temperature are also shown to be a key piece of the puzzle.
+The transport of orbital angular momentum (OAM) in solids has garnered significant interest for its fundamental role in understanding quantum dynamics in spin-orbit coupled systems and its potential for device applications \cite{Go-Review, Ding2020, Sala2022,Jo2024}.
+In materials with weak spin-orbit coupling, charge-neutral orbital currents can be generated electrically via the orbital Hall effect (OHE) \cite{Kontani2008,Go2018,Salemi2022}, first proposed in 2005 \cite{OHEBernevig} and recently observed in experiments on light metals \cite{Choi2023,Lyalin2023,Sala2023}.
+This development is steering spintronics in new directions, with studies addressing orbital torques, ultra-fast OAM transport, and more \cite{go2020,Lee2021,Ding2024,Han2022,Busch2024,Seifert2023,Kumar2023,Xu2024,Go2023,Manchon2023,Han2023b,Santos2023,Hayashi2024,Johansson2021,ElHamdi2023}.